Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 To Sleep or Not to Sleep

-Quality sleep is vital in repairing your mind and body, and is actually a complicated process.
-If you become sleep deprived, you're at risk for several serious health illnesses.
+Quality sleep is vital - it actually repairs your mind and body thru a complicated process.
+Those who are sleep deprived are at risk of several serious health illnesses.

-One of sleep's purposes is to repair the mind & body.
-Quality sleep will empty your brain so you have a fresh start in the morning.
-If you wake up feeling stressed from yesterday & feel like you haven't hardly slept - then you didn't get quality sleep.
+One of sleep's purposes is to empty your brain so you have a fresh start each day.
+If you wake up feeling stressed from yesterday & feel like you haven't hardly slept - then you didn't get the quality sleep you need, and lacking in Phase 3 and 4 sleep.

 Common Causes for Sleep Deprivation

-If we don't get quality sleep, over time we will go looney tunes for sure.
-Lack of sleep - also referred to as sleep deprivation is not getting quality sleep even though you've been in bed 8-9 hours.
-The lack of sleep I'm discussing here doesn't include dancing the night away when you have to get up early.
+If we don't get quality sleep, over time you could go looney tunes for sure.
+Lack of sleep - also called sleep deprivation is not getting quality sleep even though you've slept (restlessly) for 8 hours.
+The lack of sleep I'm discussing here is not the Saturday night dancing until the wee hours and still getting up early for a round of golf with your besties.

-The number one cause of lack of sleep = stress, anxiety, and depression.
-I know this as fact since I suffered thru sleep deprivation for years due to stress.
-And it's not surprising since we seem to be living in a stress era.
+The number one cause of sleep deprivation = stress, anxiety, and depression.
+I know this first hand since I suffered thru sleep deprivation for years due to chronic stress.
+It's not surprising since we are living in a stress era.
 The following are other common reasons for lack of quality sleep.

 • Stress, anxiety, depression.